 LENGTH: 32 miles

-Encounter an area rich in geologic history and beauty on this road less traveled running through a mostly unpaved section of the Big Horn Basin.
-The route includes Red Gulch Road, where you can see the red hills of the 230-million-year-old Chugwater Formation, the 13,000-foot Bighorn Mountains and country inhabited by Paleo-Indian mammoth hunters 12,000 years ago — all framed by fiery-colored prairie in the fall.
+Encounter an area rich in geologic history and beauty on this road less traveled, running through a primarily unpaved section of the Big Horn Basin.
+This scenic fall drive includes Red Gulch Road, where you can see the red hills of the 230-million-year-old Chugwater Formation, the 13,000-foot Bighorn Mountains and country inhabited by Paleo-Indian mammoth hunters 12,000 years ago — all framed by fiery-colored prairie.

 6. Star Valley Scenic Byway